And God Created Woman (1956 film): Plot

-The action is set in St Tropez.
-Juliette is an 18-year-old orphan in Saint-Tropez, France, with a high level of sexual energy.
-She makes no effort to restrain her natural sensuality – lying nude in her yard, habitually kicking her shoes off and stalking about barefoot, and disregarding many societal conventions and the opinions of others.
-This behavior causes a stir and attracts the attention of most of the men around her.
+Juliette is a voluptuous 18-year-old orphan in 1956 Saint-Tropez, France.
+A hedonist, she makes no effort to restrain her natural sensuality – lying nude sunning in her yard, habitually kicking her shoes off and stalking about barefoot, and disregarding both societal conventions and the opinions of others.
+This causes a stir, attracting the attention of most of the men around her and infuriating the women.

-Her first suitor is the much older and wealthy Eric Carradine.
-He wants to build a new casino in St Tropez, but his plans are blocked by a small shipyard on the stretch of land which he needs for the development; the shipyard is owned by the Tardieu family.
+Sexually charged, she has been intimate with the much older, extremely wealthy Eric Carradine, who promises the bicycle-riding nymphet a new car for her favors.
+He wants to build a casino in Saint-Tropez, but his plans are blocked by a small family-owned shipyard on the stretch of land he needs for the development.

-Antoine, the eldest of the three Tardieu brothers, returns home for the weekend to hear Carradine's proposal and Juliette is waiting for him to take her away with him.
-His intentions are short-term, and he spurns her by leaving St Tropez without her.
+Antoine, the eldest of the three Tardieu brothers whose father had established the yard, returns from Toulon for the weekend to hear Carradine's proposal; Juliette is waiting for the tall, handsome catch to take her back to Toulon with him.
+His intentions towards her are purely physical, which get temporarily short-circuited when she overhears them, but he assuages her, promises he will meet her on the morning bus, has his way with her, then lets the bus drive right on past her anxious flagging.

-Tiring of her outrageous behavior, Juliette's guardians threaten to send her back to the orphanage, which will confine her until she is 21.
+Exasperated with Juliette's outrageous behavior, her elderly guardians threaten to send her back to the orphanage, which will confine her until she is 21.
 To keep her in town, Carradine pleads unsuccessfully with Antoine to marry her.
-His infatuated and naive younger brother Michel sees his opportunity and proposes marriage to Juliette.
+He will have nothing to do with it.
+Recognizing what a three-year sentence back in an orphanage will do to Juliette, his infatuated and naive middle brother, the plain Michel, proposes marriage.
 Despite her love for Antoine, she accepts.

-When Antoine is contracted to return home and work for Carradine, Juliette's behavior becomes increasingly disrespectful of her husband.
-In a huff, she takes one of the family's boats.
-When it develops engine trouble, she has to be saved by Antoine.
-Washed up together on a wild beach, she seduces him.
+They are wed in a scantly attended church service - Antoine never shows.
+In a public square afterwards a local tough insults both Michel and Juliette.
+Offended, Michel slugs him, only to take a very severe beating.
+The couple slips by the reception dinner back at the family home, makes passionate love, and Juliette rudely ducks downstairs to load dinner plates and grab a bottle of wine, leaving those in attendance slack-jawed.